remix-run/remix/.changeset/spa-mode.md

 Add unstable support for "SPA Mode"

-You can opt into SPA mode by setting `unstable_ssr: false` in your Remix Vite plugin config:
+You can opt into SPA Mode by setting `unstable_ssr: false` in your Remix Vite plugin config:

 ```js
 // vite.config.ts